umutxyp/MusicBot/README.md

 - and 730 other platform.

 ## Custom audio filters:
-8D, bassboost, bassboost_high, bassboost_low,	chorus,	chorus2d,	chorus3d,	compressor,	dim,	earrape, expander, fadein,	flanger,	gate,	haas,	karaoke,	mcompand,	mono, mstlr,	mstrr,	nightcore, normalizer, normalizer2, phaser, pulsator, reverse, softlimiter, subboost, surrounding, treble, tremolo, vaporwave, vibrato
+3d, bassboost, echo, karaoke, nightcore, vaporwave, flanger, gate, haas, reverse, surround, mcompand, phaser, tremolo, earwax

 ## Bot Setup
 [Click here for a setup video](https://youtu.be/mDKQJeWWvss), but these instructions are up to date so make sure to follow them if the video is different.